-I understand that I have a right to revoke my consent to be photographed, videotaped, or to have other images taken in writing at any time to Dr. Lawrence C. Layman, Georgia Regents University, OB/GYN, IMMAG, BB7514, 1120 15th Street, Augusta, Georgia 30912.
-I understand I may request cessation of photography, videotaping or other imaging during the taping process.
-I understand that if I wish to revoke this consent, it will apply to the use of my images in the future, but will not apply to previously made publications or presentations.
-I understand my photographs, videotapes or other images are considered protected health information and will be maintained in a protected and secure manner as part of my confidential research record.
+I understand that I have a right to revoke my child's consent to be photographed, videotaped, or to have other images taken in writing at any time to Dr. Lawrence C. Layman, Georgia Regents University, OB/GYN, IMMAG, BB7514, 1120 15th Street, Augusta, Georgia 30912.
+I understand I may request cessation of photography, videotaping or other imaging of my child during the taping process.
+I understand that if I wish to revoke this consent, it will apply to the use of my child's images in the future, but will not apply to previously made publications or presentations.
+I understand my child's photographs, videotapes or other images are considered protected health information and will be maintained in a protected and secure manner as part of his/her confidential research record.
 Lawrence C. Layman, M.D., who can be reached at (706) 721-3832, will answer any further questions I may have at any time concerning the study.
 If I have any questions or concerns about the 'rights of research subjects', I may contact the Institutional Review Board at 706-721-1483.
 In case of emergency, Dr. Layman may be reached at (706) 721-3832.